15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Admissible pentads

-\begin{example} let $\calP$ be an admissible pentad of type 1.
-This is the only type such that all sets of 3 nodes do not span a trope.
-We call such pentad a \emph{G\"opel pentad}.
-We may assume that it coincides with the set $\calC$ which we index by the set $\{(16),(26),(36),(46),(56)$.
-The fixed locus of $\tau_\calP$ is equal to the union of the quartic curves $\sigma(E_x),x\in \calC$.
-Each elliptic fibration has a reducible fiber $2\sigma(E_{a6})+\sum_{b\ne a} E_{ab}$ of type $\tilde{D}_4$.
-The elliptic fibration is the pre-image of a pencil of conics on $S$ and the image of $\sigma(E_{a6})$ is a member of this pencil which is a part of the branch curve $B\in |-2K_S|$.
-Thus the surface $Y$ is isomorphic to the blow up of a quintic del Pezzo surface at 10 points with the branch curve equal to the proper inverse transform of 5 conics intersecting each other at one of the 10 points.
-We recognize a similar construction of $X$ from a Reye involution $\tau_{\Rey}$.
+\begin{example} Let $\calP$ be an admissible pentad of type 1.
+This is the only type such that all subsets of 3 nodes in $\calP$ do not lie on a trope-conic.
+We call such pentad a \emph{G\"opel pentad} (by analogy with a G\"opel tetrad on a Kummer surface \cite[Chapter VII, \S 53]{Hudson}).
+We may assume that it coincides with the set $\calC$ which we index by the set $\{(16),(26),(36),(46),(56)\}$.
+The fixed locus of $\tau_\calP$ is equal to the union of the trope-quartics $\sigma(E_x),x\in \calC$.
+The surface $Y$ is the double cover of the blow-up of 10 intersection points of the intersection points of $5$ conics on a quintic del Pezzo surface.
+The branch curve is equal to the proper inverse transform of these conics on the blow-up.
+We recognize a similar construction of $X_{15}$ from a Reye involution $\tau_{\Rey}$.
 In that case, the fixed locus was the union of the curves $E_y,y\in \calC$.
-The relationship between the two involutions is the following equality
+The six involutions defined by G\"opel pentads are in fact conjugate to the six Reye involutions

 \end{example}